The Dynamics of Rank-Maximal and Popular Matchings

-In this section we want to look closer at the situation when a rank-maximal matching of $G$ is {\em not} a rank-maximal matching of $H$.
-This happens when at some point Algorithm \ref{checkingalgorithm} in line 9 encounters an edge $(v,w)$ such that $v$ belongs to $U(G'_i) \cap E(H'_i)$ and $w$ belongs to $E(G'_i)$ and thus it executes line 10 and outputs "$M_r$ is not a rank-maximal matching of $H$".
-In other words, it occurs when the maximum matching in the reduced graph $H'_i$ is larger by one than the maximum matching in the reduced graph $G'_i$.
+In this section, we present some of the ideas behind Algorithm \ref{main} for updating a rank-maximal matching.
+The algorithm is essentially an extension of Algorithm \ref{checkingalgorithm}.
+The main difference is that at some point Algorithm \ref{checkingalgorithm} in line $8$ may encounter an edge $(v,w)$ such that $v$ belongs to $U(G'_i) \cap E(H'_i)$ and $w$ belongs to $E(G'_i)$ and then output \emph{"$M_r$ is not a rank-maximal matching of $H$"}.